 Circulation of Material

 Materials are circulated to patrons of the ACLS who have been issued library cards.
 The patron’s card must be current and have no delinquencies that would stop checkout.
-Fines over $10 and/or overdue items constitute delinquencies.
+Fees over $10 and/or lost items constitute delinquencies.
 Patrons who forget their cards may provide a picture ID and check out materials.

 (Limit 5 per card)